groupdocs-signature/GroupDocs.Signature-Docs/net/developer-guide/basic-usage/electronic-signature-types/esign-document-with-stamp-signature.md

         description: Learn all about signing a document by using stamps and C#
         steps:
         - name: Load file which is planned to be signed
-          text: Create Signature object by passing file path or stream as a constructor parameter.
+          text: Create the Signature object by passing the file path or stream as a constructor parameter.
         - name: Set up signing options
           text: Provide new FormFieldSignature class instance and fill all demanded data.
         - name: Sign source file with just painted stamp and save result
-          text: Invoke Sign method with signing options and output file path or stream.
+          text: Invoke the Sign method with signing options and output file path or stream.
 ---
 ## What is a Stamp signature?

-A **stamp** signature is a special type of electronic signature that have visual appearance of round seal and its visual parameters can be set programmatically.
+A **stamp** signature is a special type of electronic signature that has the visual appearance of a round seal and its visual parameters can be set programmatically.
-Every stamp signature can have multiple "stamp lines" with custom text and different line thickness, color, font weight and size.
-Here is an example of how stamp signature created with [**GroupDocs.Siganture**](https://products.groupdocs.com/signature/net) may look like:
+Every stamp signature can have multiple "stamp lines" with custom text and different line thicknesses, colors, font weights and sizes.
+Here is an example of how a stamp signature created with [**GroupDocs.Siganture**](https://products.groupdocs.com/signature/net) may look like:

 ![Stamp](/signature/net/images/esign-document-with-stamp-signature.png)

-GroupDocs.Signature provides [StampSignOptions](https://reference.groupdocs.com/signature/net/groupdocs.signature.options/stampsignoptions) class to specify different options for Stamp signature:
+GroupDocs.Signature provides the [StampSignOptions](https://reference.groupdocs.com/signature/net/groupdocs.signature.options/stampsignoptions) class to specify different options for Stamp signature:

 * Stamp type - Round or Square;
 * Height and width in pixels;
 * Alignment and position within the document page;
 * and many more.

 Each Stamp option contains inner and outer lines.
-Inner lines represent vertical lines inside the stamp, when outer lines represent circles (or rectangles based on stamp type) around stamp with own text, border settings, background etc.
+Inner lines represent vertical lines inside the stamp, while outer lines represent circles (or rectangles based on stamp type) around the stamp with their own text, border settings, background etc.

-Here are the steps to add Stamp signature into document with GroupDocs.Signature:
+Here are the steps to add a Stamp signature to a document with GroupDocs.Signature:

-* Create new instance of [Signature](https://reference.groupdocs.com/signature/net/groupdocs.signature/signature) class and pass source document path as a constructor parameter.
+* Create a new instance of the [Signature](https://reference.groupdocs.com/signature/net/groupdocs.signature/signature) class and pass the source document path as a constructor parameter.
 * Instantiate the [StampSignOptions](https://reference.groupdocs.com/signature/net/groupdocs.signature.options/stampsignoptions) object according to your requirements and specify appropriate options.
-* Call [Sign](https://reference.groupdocs.com/signature/net/groupdocs.signature/signature/sign/) method of [Signature](https://reference.groupdocs.com/signature/net/groupdocs.signature/signature) class instance and pass [StampSignOptions](https://reference.groupdocs.com/signature/net/groupdocs.signature.options/stampsignoptions) to it.
+* Call the [Sign](https://reference.groupdocs.com/signature/net/groupdocs.signature/signature/sign/) method of the [Signature](https://reference.groupdocs.com/signature/net/groupdocs.signature/signature) class instance and pass the [StampSignOptions](https://reference.groupdocs.com/signature/net/groupdocs.signature.options/stampsignoptions) to it.

 ## How to eSign document with Stamp signature

-This example shows how to add Stamp signature to document.
+This example shows how to add a Stamp signature to a document.

 ```csharp
 using (Signature signature = new Signature("sample.docx"))